In Australia, concerns about media influence mean that we regulate the media in a number of ways:

-In Australia, there are a number of classification categories, including: G, PG, M15+, MA15+, R and X. If a film, computer game or publication is deemed inappropriate by the Classification Board, it is refused classification and prohibited from sale in Australia.
+In Australia, there are a number of classification categories, including: G, PG, M15+, MA15+, and R. If a film, computer game or publication is deemed inappropriate by the Classification Board, it is refused classification and prohibited from sale in Australia.

 Between March 2014 and June 2015, the Classification Board refused classification for 220 video games, four times more than they had in the previous twenty years.
-These games included titles like Douchebag Beach Club, Drunk Driver and HoboSimulator.
-As of July 2015, International Age Rating Coalition tool will be used to rate the enormous number of video games being released digitally.
+The bans were a result of the International Age Rating Coalition tool which is used to classify the enormous number of video games being released digitally.

 THE AUSTRALIAN COMMUNICATION AND MEDIA AUTHORITY